VerdigrisTech/green-button-data/README.md

 #### Rails Integration

+> **IMPORTANT:** Version 0.3.0 has a bug which causes Rails not to boot correctly.
+Please use 0.3.1 or higher when integrating into Rails by running `bundle update green-button-data`.

 If you are developing a Rails app, create a file at `config/initializers/green_button_data.rb` from your Rails project root and add the configuration there.